mesosphere/dcos-docs-site/pages/docs/1.10/metrics/quickstart/index.md

 ---
 layout: layout.pug
-title: Metrics Quick Start
+title: Quick Start
+menuWeight: 0
+excerpt: ""
+featureMaturity: preview
+enterprise: 'yes'
 navigationTitle:  Quick Start
-menuWeight: 0
-feature_maturity: preview
 ---

 Use this guide to get started with the DC/OS metrics component.
+The metrics component is natively integrated with DC/OS and no additional setup is required.

 **Prerequisites:**

-- At least one [DC/OS service](/docs/1.10/deploying-services/creating-services/) is deployed.
+- You must have the [DC/OS CLI installed](/1.10/cli/install/) and be logged in as a superuser via the `dcos auth login` command.
 - Optional: the CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).

-The metrics component is natively integrated with DC/OS and no additional setup is required.

 1. Optional: Deploy a sample Marathon app for use in this quick start guide.
 If you already have tasks running on DC/OS, you can skip this setup step.

     1. Create the following Marathon app definition and save as `test-metrics.json`.